How to Find a Trusty Boiler Engineer and Avoid Scammers

 What is the Gas Safe Register?

 That is the official list of gas safe engineers in the UK, who are qualified to work safely and legally on gas appliances.
-Only a Gas Safe Registered engineer is legally allowed to install, maintain, repair and service gas appliances.
+Only a registered gas engineer is legally allowed to install, maintain, repair and service gas appliances.
 They can work in residential, commercial and industrial properties and implement solutions for various heating needs.

 On 1 April 2009, it replaced the old CORGI registration as the gas registration body in Great Britain and has since been improving and maintaining gas safety in the UK.
 A Gas Safe registered engineer is qualified to work on all gas appliances in your home, such as domestic gas boilers, gas ovens and cookers, gas hobs, and more.